 It’s often assumed that a person with post-traumatic stress disorder is a survivor of military combat, rape or some other form of horrific violence — and in plenty of cases, this is true.
 In fact, PTSD was first added to the Diagnostic and Statistical Manual of Mental Disorders in 1980 when doctors observed that Vietnam War veterans exhibited symptoms of the illness.

 Today, it’s known that approximately 7.8 percent of Americans (and 10.4 percent of women) will develop PTSD at some point in their lives according to the Nebraska Department of Veterans’ Affairs.
 Because trauma comes in many forms, it’s entirely possible to have PTSD without a history of being violently attacked.
+According to the Black Women’s Health Imperative, Black Americans are statistically more likely (9.1 percent) than non-hispanic white Americans (6.8 percent) to be diagnosed with PTSD and repeated exposures to racism can increase a person’s risk of developing PTSD.

 Without treatment, this illness can become debilitating and make it extremely difficult to live your life.
 John Hamilton, a licensed therapist and chief clinical outreach officer at Mountainside Treatment Center, tells SheKnows that PTSD is characterized by the following clusters of symptoms: